GioF71/mpd-alsa-docker/README.md

 It also includes `mpdscribble`.
 In alternative, you can use [mpd-scrobbler-docker](https://github.com/GioF71/mpd-scrobbler-docker) as the scrobbler for this image.
 User mode is now possible with `alsa` mode, and of course it is mandatory (enforced) for `pulse` mode.
 Upsampling (even in integer mode) is now available via a patched version of MPD (upstream version available as well).
+Also, thanks to a [feature request](https://github.com/GioF71/mpd-alsa-docker/issues/158) by user [XxAcielxX](https://github.com/XxAcielxX), who also contributed with the necessary documentation, we have a certain degree of support for equalization.

 ## Available Archs on Docker Hub